zurutech/ashpy/docs/source/advanced_ashpy.rst

 Implementing a custom Metric in AshPy can be done via two approach:

-1. Your metrics is already available as a |keras.Metric| and you want to use it as is.
+1. Your metric is already available as a |keras.Metric| and you want to use it as is.
 2. You need to write the implementation of the Metric from scratch or you need to alter the default behavior we provide for AshPy Metrics.

 Wrapping Keras Metrics
 ======================

 In case number (1) what you want to do is to search for one of the Metrics provided by AshPy and use it as a wrapper around the one you wish to use.